 If I don’t pay the tuition fee, will I lose my study place?

-Yes, if you are required to pay the tuition fee, failing to pay is the same as not accepting the study place offered; you will lose the study place and you are not able to start your studies at the University.
+Yes.
+If you don’t pay the required tuition fee, you are not able to begin your studies at the University.
 Admitted applicants or students cannot register as attending before they have paid their tuition fee.
 Only attending students can attend classes and complete studies.

-Am I able to postpone the beginning of the studies by one year?
+Am I able to postpone the beginning of my studies by one year?

-Yes, the tuition fee applies to non-EU/EEA students, who have not registered as attending before autumn semester 2017.
-If you have not taken any credits during the academic year 2016-2017, but you are registered as an “attending student” you are exempted from the tuition fee.
+Yes, the tuition fee applies to non-EU/EEA students who have not registered as attending before autumn semester 2017.
+If you have not completed any credits during the academic year 2016-2017, but are registered as an “attending student”, you are exempted from the tuition fee.

-I am a good student who works fast and I am interested in additional courses.
-May I take more than 120 credits in two years?
+May I complete more than 120 credits in two years?

-Yes, there are no limitations on the number of credits a student may take while he/she is registered as an “attending” student.
-Just make sure that you take all the compulsory courses for the degree programme in due time.
-In addition, in most Faculties, you may include these extra courses in your degree as optional studies or selective studies.
+Yes, there are no limitations on the number of credits a student may complete while he/she is registered as an “attending” student.
+Just make sure that you take all the compulsory courses for the degree programme.
+In addition, in most faculties, you may include these extra courses in your degree as optional studies or selective studies.

 What if I do not graduate and receive my degree in two years?
 How long can I study?
 Do I have to pay tuition fees for the following years in order to graduate?